 The man wounded was Long Joe Loving, and the arrow was so deeply imbedded in his body, it took two men to hold him while others extracted the weapon.

 There were about sixteen men in the outfit, and with their cattle, Oliver Loving and Chas.
 Goodnight, pushed on toward the Horsehead crossing of the Pecos.
 Chas.
 Goodnight said:

-"The Goodnight-Loving outfit trailed on, past the haunted ruins of Fort Phantom Hill, through Buffalo Gap, in sight of the buffalo soldiers, negro troops - at Fort Chadbourne, and then for forty miles up the Middle Concho River to its headwaters.
+"The Goodnight-Loving outfit trailed on, past the haunted ruins of Fort Phantom Hill, through Buffalo Gap, in sight of the buffalo soldiers, African troops - at Fort Chadbourne, and then for forty miles up the Middle Concho River to its headwaters.